tury3001/tury3001/README.md

 I've worked as a senior developer, tech lead, and project manager.
 Currently, I work as a freelancer 👨‍💻.
 So if you have a problem, if no one else can help, and if you can find me, maybe you can hire... me.

-Check my [portfolio](https://alejandro-de-luca-portfolio.vercel.app/) to know more about my knowledge and experience.
+Check out my [portfolio](https://alejandro-de-luca-portfolio.vercel.app/) to know more about my knowledge and experience.

 ## Technologies